Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Vehicle and equipment loans tend to have a higher rate of approval since these loans are secured by the item you’re purchasing.
 This makes them a viable option for businesses that might not qualify for an unsecured loan and don’t have enough assets to use as collateral.

 Still, some lenders might have some industry restrictions, so check before you apply.
 You’ll likely have to make a down payment of at least 10%, and you run the risk of losing the item you bought if your business can’t pay back the loan.

 The CSBFP offers government-backed loans in amounts up to $1,000,000.
-You can apply for a CSBFP loan at your bank or financial institution, and while they’re backed by the Government of Canada, the decision for approval ultimately lies with your financial provider.
+You can apply for these loans through a chartered bank, credit union or a caisse populaire.
+They are at least 75% backed by the Government of Canada.
+Your business must make under $10 million in revenue annually to be eligible for this program.
+The decision for approval ultimately lies with your financial provider.

 To be eligible for a CSBFP loan, you’ll need to earn less than $10 million annually in revenue, be a for-profit business and use the funds for a specific purpose, among other requirements.
 What you can use your loan for includes: the purchase or improvement of land or buildings, the purchase or improvement of new or used equipment and the purchase of new or existing leasehold improvements.

 What other factors can make a business seem risky?